 Uterine Fibroid Embolization in Korea

-A radiofrequency treatment for effective uterine fibroid treatment.
+Radiofrequency treatment for effective uterine fibroid treatment

-Uterine Fibroid Embolization: Using Radiofrequency to Remove Uterine Fibroids
+Uterine Fibroid Embolization: Radiofrequency For Fibroid Removal

 Radiofrequency myolysis is a method of treating fibroids by inserting a needle that generates radiofrequency into the center of uterine fibroids or adenomyosis and cuts off the blood supply to the affected area by applying radiofrequency heat (approximately 250°C) with the tip of the needle.